turingschool/savile/docs/_components/Footer with Links.md

 category: components
 component_type: footer
 description: Footer with paragraph text and one set of links.
 Use of the <code>.s-footer-right</code>
-  class ensures proper spacing between links.
+  and <code>.s-footer-link</code> classes ensure proper spacing between links.
 order: 195
 ---
 <footer class="s-footer">